lpang36/imggen/README.md

 * reshape
   * Boolean value for whether the foreground image can be resized.
 Defaults to True.

+* maintain\_aspect
+  * Boolean value for whether the aspect ratio of the image should be kept constant.
+Defaults to False.
+If this value is True, reshape range is taken from reshape\_x\_limits, and reshape\_y\_limits is ignored.

+* reshape\_mode
+  * Defines behaviour of reshape\_x\_limits and reshape\_y\_limits.
+If set to 'foreground', reshape\_x\_limits and reshape\_y\_limits will be a ratio relative to the size of the foreground image.
+If set to 'background', they will be a ratio relative to the size of the background image.
+If set to 'absolute', they will be absolute pixel size values.
+Defaults to 'foreground'.

 * reshape\_x\_limits
   * Tuple in the format (lower\_bound, upper\_bound).
-Ratio for resizing of x dimension will be randomly chosen from between these values.
+Resizing of x dimension will be randomly chosen from between these values.
 Defaults to (0.25, 4).

 * reshape\_y\_limits
   * Tuple in the format (lower\_bound, upper\_bound).
-Ratio for resizing of y dimension will be randomly chosen from between these values.
+Resizing of y dimension will be randomly chosen from between these values.
 Defaults to (0.25, 4).

 * rotate
   * Boolean value for whether the foreground image can be rotated.
 Defaults to True.